madetech/data-101/modules/supplementary/Databases.md

 ## Relational Databases ![mysqldownload](https://user-images.githubusercontent.com/114578618/195858167-b4ae6082-d376-44f2-951e-f762d1d07594.png)![ms3download](https://user-images.githubusercontent.com/114578618/195859896-602ebada-d592-4421-8558-b38c4f4f6e9b.png)![pgsdownload](https://user-images.githubusercontent.com/114578618/195858073-de817956-6540-423b-ad0c-d0c9f196539d.png)

 Databases are efficient ways of storing and managing data.
-Databases store organised or structured data using relational model which stores data in two dimensional format like tables, represented in rows and columns
+Databases store organised or structured data using a relational model which stores data in two dimensional format like tables, represented in rows and columns

 Each row in a table represents a single record with unique ID called Key.
 A record is a meaningful and consistent way of combining information about something.
 A column represents a field of attribute or an item of information.